yadnexsh/submit_screen/README.md

 # Dynamic Dailies Slate Generator

 A professional, resolution-independent Nuke tool that automates the generation of standardized slate cards for production review.
-It eliminates manual typographic setup by automatically extracting sequence metadata, building a perfectly aligned text graph natively on a 3840x2160 canvas, and seamlessly splicing it with the clean plate.
+It eliminates manual typographic setup by automatically extracting required data.

 ---